 Borrowers may access 60% of the principal limit amount or all mandatory obligations (whichever is greater), as defined by the HECM requirements, plus an additional 10% during the first 12 months after loan closing.
 The combined total of mandatory obligations plus 10% cannot exceed the principal limit amount established at loan closing.

 As with most loans, there are fees associated with the loan that borrowers should be aware of.
 These fees include:

 - Upfront Mortgage Insurance Premium (UFMIP)4

 - Third party charges such as appraisal, title insurance, etc.

 - Interest which accrues over the life of the loan

 A majority of the fees can be financed as part of the loan.

-3You must still live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to FHA requirements.
+5You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to FHA requirements.
 Failure to meet these requirements can trigger a loan default that may result in foreclosure.